Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Background

 \section{Background}

-As LLMs are increasingly deployed in real-world applications, understanding their risks has become critical.
-One major concern is memorization, where models reproduce training examples verbatim or with minimal variation~\cite{ishihara-2023-training}.
-While direct inspection of generated outputs can reveal such memorization~\cite{274574}, this approach depends on a probabilistic decoding process.
-It remains questionable whether this is appropriate for discussing if models actually memorize training data.
-To resolve this uncertainty, a method has been proposed that uses the success rate of specific privacy attacks as an alternative metric of memorization~\cite{shi2024detecting}.

-One approach from a privacy attack perspective is MIA, which aims to determine whether a particular data point was included in a model’s training set.
 MIA provides a general framework for studying memorization, generalization, and privacy risks in machine learning~\cite{7958568}.
-Formally, an attacker is given a target model \( f \), a data point \( x \), and optionally auxiliary information, and must predict whether \( x \in \mathcal{D}_{\text{train}} \).
-When deployed for LLM, the problem becomes more complex because $x$ is a text~\cite{mattern-etal-2023-membership, shi2024detecting}.
+Formally, an attacker is given a target model \( f \), a data point \( x \), and optionally auxiliary information, and must predict whether $x$ is included in the training set.